aiven/devportal/docs/tutorials/clickhouse-metabase.rst

 Visualising the data
 ----------------------------------

 Now we can run analysis and visualise the data.
 There are two ways you can create requests to the ClickHouse database.
-One is using SQL and another one is by relying on a visual editor.
+One is using SQL and another is by relying on a visual editor.
 Below we try out both of these approaches.

 Querying data with SQL
 ++++++++++++++++++++++